Posted in motivational, psychology

 – EndometriosisNews.com

 According to John Hopkins Medicine – Depression is a mood disorder that involves your body, mood, and thoughts.
-It affects the way you eat and sleep, think about things, and feel about yourself.
+It affects how you eat and sleep, think about things, and feel about yourself.
 It’s not the same as being unhappy or in a “blue” mood.
 It’s not a sign of weakness or something that can be willed or wished away.
 People with depression can’t “snap out of it” and get better.

 People experience depression in different ways.
-Symptoms may include:

 • Lasting sad, anxious, or “empty” mood